KATT/danson/README.md

 {
 	"json": {
 		"foo": "bar",
+		"promise": {

-		"promise": { // tell the deserializer that this is a special type:
+			"_": "$", // informs the deserializer that this is a special type "type": "Promise", // it is a Promise
-			"_": "$",
-			"type": "Promise", // <-- it is a promise
-			"value": 1 // <-- index of the promise that will come later }
+			"value": 1 // index of the Promise that will come later }
 	}
 }